-Ensuring sanitising dispensers are located in convenient areas, increasing monitoring and surveillance and using clear signage promoting hand washing, are among the recommendations to boost hand hygiene compliance, according to Whiteley Corporation.
+Ensuring sanitising dispensers are located in convenient areas, increasing surveillance and using clear signage promoting hand washing are among the recommendations to boost hand hygiene compliance, according to Whiteley Corporation.

 World Hand Hygiene day, an initiative from the World Health Organisation (WHO) aimed at improving health and well being for everyone, is on Sunday 5 May.
 This year’s call to action is ‘Clean care for all – it’s in your hands’.

 Around 500,000 people contract a healthcare associated infection every day according to estimates from the World Health Organisation (more than 182 million people every year), and an estimated two out of five people don’t comply with the five moments of hand hygiene.